tiagoinacio/chrome-extension-gmail-snippets/README.md

 A list of templates should be loaded, and you should be able to choose the right template for your use case.

+### Running tests

+To run the unit tests just type the following command:

+`npm run test`

+Each file will be presented with its total coverage, per branch, statements, lines and functions.

 ## TODO

 Following steps would be user defined templates, meaning that a user would be able to upload custom templates.